 10 Best Walk and Talk Movies Ever

 The massive success of Before Sunrise and Before Sunset — especially among true cinephiles — gave rise to a kind of new movie genre: walk-and-talk.
-And in the last few years, there have been several films made where two characters just walk around a city over the course of a day or night and have revealing conversations.
+In the last few years, there have been several films made where two characters just walk around a city over the course of a day or night and have revealing conversations.
 Not all of them are good, but some of them are actually more than watchable.
 So, how do these films compare with the Before films?
-Here are the top walk and talk movies ever.
-You can watch some of these best walk and talk movies on Netflix, Hulu, or Amazon Prime.
+Here are the top walk-and-talk movies ever.

 10. Before We Go